ThomasMertes/seed7/src/read_me.txt

 COMPILING WITH EMCC FROM EMSCRIPTEN

+    Emscripten provides a C compiler (emcc) that targets JavaScript and WebAssembly.
+How to download and install Emscripten is described here.

   The makefiles mk_emccl.mak and mk_emccw.mak are provided for compiling with emcc under Linux and Windows.
 Besides emcc you need also gcc (under Windows use gcc from MinGW) and node.js.
 When you download emsdk you get also a version of